Apothecary: History

-According to Sharif Kaf al-Ghazal, and S. Hadzovic, apothecary shops existed during the Middle Ages in Baghdad, operated by pharmacists in 754 during the Abbasid Caliphate, or Islamic Golden Age.
+According to Sharif Kaf al-Ghazal and S. Hadzovic, apothecary shops existed during the Middle Ages in Baghdad, operated by pharmacists in 754 during the Abbasid Caliphate and Islamic Golden Age.
 Apothecaries were also active in Al-Andalus by the 11th century.

 By the end of the 14th century, Geoffrey Chaucer (c.
-1342–1400) was mentioning an English apothecary in the Canterbury Tales, specifically "The Nun's Priest's Tale" as Pertelote speaks to Chauntecleer (lines 181–184):
+1342–1400) was mentioning an English apothecary in the Canterbury Tales, specifically "The Nun's Priest's Tale", as Pertelote speaks to Chauntecleer (lines 181–184):